Saturday, 11 May 2024

 • Run social media contests and giveaways to incentivize passengers to share their experiences.

-Strategy 2: Implement a Robust Review System
+2. Implement a Robust Review System

 Online reviews play a crucial role in shaping an airline's reputation.
 Potential customers often rely on reviews from fellow passengers to make informed decisions about their travel plans.
 Implementing a robust review system that encourages genuine feedback can help airlines improve their services and build trust with their audience.